incremental-design/app-stencils/packages/shared/theme/README.md

 ### Apply a preset theme:

-The `Theme` class is a tree of styles, grouped by platforms, then by layouts, then by elements, and then by styles.
-To access a style, you need to select the platform, layout, and element you want, as follows:
+The `Theme` class is a tree of styles, grouped by platforms, then by layouts,and then by styles.
+To access a style, you need to select the platform and layout to which that style belongs, as follows:

 1. Choose one of `ios`, `macos`, `tvos`, `android`, `windows`, `gtk` or `web`, and supply it to `Theme.platform`: